Misleading Appeal to Authority

 - Is the authority's opinion representative of expert opinion?
 If not, then find out what the expert consensus is and rely on that.
 If so, then you may rationally rely upon the authority's opinion.14

-If an argument to authority cannot pass these five tests, then it commits the fallacy of appeal to misleading authority.
+If an argument to authority cannot pass these five tests, then it commits the fallacy of misleading appeal to authority.

 John Congdon writes:

-A thought about the "Appeal to Misleading Authority" fallacy.
+A thought about the "Appeal to Misleading Authority5" fallacy.
 In your section on this fallacy, you propose a five-point15 checklist for determining if an appeal to authority is appropriate.
 I would suggest a sixth: "Is there opinion available from this expert on this subject?".
 In other words, does the authority actually support the appeal, or are the authority's words being taken out of context or otherwise misunderstood?